Nice to meet you, I’m Molly

 And I went to The Culinary Institute of America to become a chef.

-And to be clear - it’s not the “being a chef” part that made this a bad decision.
-It was “being a chef while still feeling incredibly uneasy about my relationship with food.”
+It was not the “being a chef” part that made this a bad decision.
+It was “being a chef while still feeling incredibly uneasy about my relationship with food” that made this a uniquely poor choice for me.

 As happens with too many of us, as my career trajectory went up, my levels of health went down.
 Stress, hours, travel, and constantly being surrounded by food were making me feel and look worse than I had in years.
 Not to mention my overall disposition: “constantly irritable” would be the nicest way to put it.